University of FloridaSolutions for Your Life

-Professional Disease Management Guide for Ornamental Plants1
+Professional Disease Management Guide for Ornamental Plants

 Disease Prevention

-Once symptoms of a disease or pest problem are evident, management can be difficult, costly, or maybe impossible.
+Once symptoms of a disease or pest problem are evident, management can be difficult, costly, or even impossible.
 Some basic management practices can help prevent pest problems from occurring in the first place.
 The following precautions can reduce the likelihood of plant disease development and spread.

 Exclusion

 Exclusion implies that healthy plants or pathogen-free planting media are kept in an isolated area that excludes plant pathogens.
-Plants are often grown in a nursery or greenhouse where care is taken to ensure that planting stock and media are disease and pathogen-free.
+Plants are often grown in a nursery or greenhouse where care is taken to ensure that planting stock and media are pathogen-free.
 When ordering seeds, bulbs, or tubers, find out if they are certified to be pathogen-free.
 If possible, purchase planting media that has been pasteurized to kill plant pathogens and pests.
-All media should be stored in original bags until use, or in covered containers to prevent contamination by plant pathogens.
+All media should be stored in original bags until use or in covered containers to prevent contamination by plant pathogens.
 Some procedures for reducing pathogen populations in native soil and planting stock are listed below (see section on Physical Control).
-If new plants are brought into a production system from an outside source, it is wise to isolate them from other plantings for a period of time to make sure they are free of pathogens and other pests.
+If new plants are brought into a production system from an outside source, it is wise to isolate them from other plantings for a period of time to make sure they are free of pathogens and pests.

 Avoidance

-Using “immature” planting mixes that contain incompletely composted bark or fresh manure may result in damage to plants from the release of heat and toxic compounds.
+Using "immature" planting mixes that contain incompletely composted bark or fresh manure may result in damage to plants from the release of heat and toxic compounds.
 Manure should be completely dry and loose before adding to planting mix.
 Be sure to thoroughly combine all constituents into a uniform blend.
-If in doubt, pre-mixed potting soils purchased wholesale, at nurseries, or in garden centers provide an alternative to mixing your own.
+If in doubt, premixed potting soils purchased wholesale at nurseries or in garden centers provide an alternative to mixing your own.

 Sanitation

-Sanitation practices are “cleanliness” measures that can reduce unintentional spread of plant pathogens from diseased to healthy plants directly through mechanical transmission or indirectly from pathogen reservoirs.
+Sanitation practices are cleanliness measures that can reduce unintentional spread of plant pathogens from diseased to healthy plants directly through mechanical transmission or indirectly from pathogen reservoirs.

-Eliminate pathogen reservoirs - Always move diseased plants away from healthy plants and either destroy them or treat them in an isolated area.
+Eliminate pathogen reservoirs—Always move diseased plants away from healthy plants and either destroy them or treat them in an isolated area.
 Plant debris and cull piles are excellent reservoirs for plant pathogens and should be kept away from and downwind of healthy plants and production areas.
 Personnel should disinfest hands, shoes, and tools after handling rogued, diseased, or decaying plant material before resuming regular duties.

-Occasionally plant pathogens are inoculated onto healthy plants through irrigation systems.
+Occasionally, plant pathogens are inoculated onto healthy plants through irrigation systems.
 This commonly occurs when irrigating with surface water from ditches or holding ponds or when irrigating with an ebb-and-flow system.
 Treatment with ultraviolet light or a chemical sanitizer can reduce pathogens in contaminated irrigation water.

 Cultural Control